ekuiter/elias-kuiter-de-2015-frontend/README.md

 Set the following environment variables:

     heroku config:set MONGO_URL=...
-ROOT_URL=http://ekuiter-www.herokuapp.com/ ERROR_PAGE_URL=http://elias-kuiter.de/redirect.html
+ROOT_URL=http://www.elias-kuiter.de/ ERROR_PAGE_URL=http://elias-kuiter.de/redirect.html
     rhc env set MONGODB_URL=...
-REDIRECT_URL=http://ekuiter-www.herokuapp.com TIME_FRAME=6-23 --app www
+ROOT_URL=http://www2.elias-kuiter.de/ REDIRECT_URL=http://www.elias-kuiter.de TIME_FRAME=6-23 --app www

+(Note the (lack of) trailing slashes!)

 Whenever the Heroku app is inactive, it uses ERROR_PAGE_URL to redirect the user to the OpenShift app (which is slower, but does not idle).

-The OpenShift redirects the user in the given `TIME_FRAME` back to Heroku.
+The OpenShift app redirects the user in the given `TIME_FRAME` back to Heroku.
 This ensures that the user always sticks to Heroku when possible.
+(When accessing `http://elias-kuiter.de` directly, PHP redirects to the `www` subdomain as well.)

 ## Backend

-The backend is hosted on Heroku (ekuiter-admin.herokuapp.com).
+The backend is hosted on Heroku (admin.elias-kuiter.de).
 The database is a free MongoLab sandbox provided by Heroku.
 To deploy, run:

     git push heroku master

 When setting up, remember to set `MONGO_URL` and `ROOT_URL`:

     heroku config:set MONGO_URL=...
-ROOT_URL=http://ekuiter-admin.herokuapp.com/
+ROOT_URL=http://admin.elias-kuiter.de/

-Follow the instructions on ekuiter-admin.herokuapp.com to configure GitHub OAuth.
+Follow the instructions on admin.elias-kuiter.de to configure GitHub OAuth.
 Login is restricted to my email address.
 Remember to set the `admin` role after first logging in - open www.mongolab.com/databases > edit user > insert this: